-Muslims all over the globe hold two opinions about when to observe Eid al-Adha.
-Some celebrate it on the 10th of Dhul Hijjah according to their local lunar date and others follow Hajj announcement by the authorities in Makkah and celebrate the Eid a day after the Day of ‘Arafah.
+Muslims in America as well as other parts of the world hold two different opinions about observance of Eid al-Adha.
+Some celebrate it on the 10th of Dhul Hijjah according to their local lunar date and others follow Hajj announcement by the authorities in Makkah and celebrate the Eid after the day of ‘Arafah.

-The Fiqh Council has grappled with this issue for some time.
+The Fiqh Council has struggled with and researched this issue for some time.
 After careful study and consideration, the Council has reached the conclusion that Eid al-Adha will be following the Day of Hajj as announced in Makkah.
 This is also the conclusion of the European Council of Fatwa and Research.
 Following is a summary of my detailed paper on this subject.

-The institution of Hajj is very old, coming all the way from the time of Prophet Ibrahim (PBUH).
+The institution of Hajj is very old, coming from the time of Prophet Ibrahim (PBUH).
 The Hajj ceremonies were well known to the Arabs long before Prophet Muhammad (PBUH).
 The Prophet (PBUH) himself performed Hajj before receiving Nubuwwah (Prophethood).
 The Prophet (PBUH) also used to observe fasting during the month of Ramadan even before receiving the Qur’anic revelation.
-It was during the month of Ramadan that he received the first Qura’nic revelation while at the Cave of Hira.
+It was during the month of Ramadan that he received the first Qura’nic revelation while at Hira.
 He initiated the two Eids after his migration to Madinah to denote start and end of the Hajj season.

 The months of Hajj begin with the first day of Shawwal and Hajj ends with the Wuquf of Arafah.
-That is perhaps the reason that the Prophet (PBUH) introduced two days of festivities to celebrate beginning and end of the Hajj season, as Imam Ibn Taymiyyah has clearly stated.
-Even the month of Dhul Hijjah is named after the institution of Hajj.
+That is the reason that the Prophet (PBUH) introduced two days of festivities to celebrate beginning and end of the Hajj season, as Imam Ibn Taymiyyah has clearly stated.
+Even the month of Dhul Hijjah is named after Hajj.
 The Qur’an and Sunnah both glorify the first ten days of Dhul Hijjah.
-They are the most sacred days of the year, even more sanctified than the month of Ramadan, because they are connected with the most virtuous of all Islamic Ibadaat, the rituals of Hajj.
-Therefore, the two Eids are not independent institutions.
-They are closely connected with two pillars of Islam: annual fasting and pilgrimage to Makkah.
-The Prophet (PBUH) was guided by Allah SWT to specify these two days as Eids because of their deep connection with two of the most significant acts of Islamic worship i.e., fasting and Hajj.
+They are the most sacred days of the year, even more sanctified than the month of Ramadan, because they are connected with the most virtuous of all Islamic Ibadaat, Hajj.
+Therefore, the two Eids are not independent institutions; they are closely connected with some obligatory pillars of Islam, such as fasting and pilgrimage to Makkah.
+The Prophet (PBUH) was guided by Allah SWT to choose these two specific days as Eids because of their deep connection with two of the most significant acts of Islamic worship i.e., fasting and Hajj.

-The sequence of the Qura’nic verses in Surah al-Baqarah (2:183-203) may be cited as supportive evidence for this position.
-The Qura’n first elaborates the obligation of Ramadan fasting and then goes on to establish sequential Hajj rituals.
-The commandment of animal sacrifice (Udhiyah or Qurbani), one of the most important ritual of Eid al Adha day, is primarily addressed to the Hujjaj and through them to the Muslims at large.
-(Surah Hajj: 28; 36) Even the Takbeerat of Tashreeq are default for Hujjaj (Surah al-Baqarah 203) and the ordinary Muslims follow Hujjaj’s lead in these commandments.
-Many classical jurists have particularly highlighted this connection between the rituals of Eid al-Adha and the rites of Hajj.
-Imam Ibn Taymiyyah, for instance, makes a significant observation regarding this connection.
-He maintains that the animal slaughter at Mina is the default rule and all other localities are to follow Makkah in their acts of animal sacrifice.
-He squarely connects the Ummah’s rituals with those of the default rituals of Hujjaj at Mina.
-He argues that Eid al-Adha is the greater of the two Eids because it follows the most sacred day of the Muslim calendar (Day of Arafah), observed at the most sanctified place on the face of the earth, by the most honored of Allah’s guests, in the most meritorious act of Ibadah (Hajj) culminating in the global Muslim observance of Eid in commemoration of that noble assembly.
-It is called the Day of al-Nahr (Sacrifice) and the Day of Great Hajj (Yawm al-Hajj al-Akbar) because Eid al Adha is connected with the sacred timings of Hajj and with the sacred place (Arafah).
-The famous Hanbali Jurist Hafiz Ibn Rajab explains that Eid al-Adha prayer should be performed within the time frame of the movement of Hujjaj from Muzdalifah to Mina.
-Imam Ahmad bin Hanbal maintains that Eid al-Adha prayer should be offered within the time period when the Hujjaj move from Muzdalifah to Mina and throw pebbles.
-Imam Ahmad clearly states that the ordinary Muslim’s Eid prayer has to follow the Hujjaj’s movement and actions.
+The sequence of Qur’anic verses in Surah al-Baqarah (2:183-203) may be cited as a supportive evidence for this position.
+The Qur’an first mentions the obligation of fasting and then gives the rulings about Hajj.
+The commandment of sacrifice (Udhiyah or Qurbani) is also primarily addressed to the Hujjaj and through them to the Muslims at large.
+(Surah Hajj: 28; 36) Even the Takbeerat of Tashreeq are originally mandated for Hujjaj (Surah al-Baqarah 203).
+The ordinary Muslims follow Hujjaj in these commandments.
+Many Classical jurists have particularly noted this connection between the rituals of Eid al-Adha and the rites of Hajj.
+Imam Ibn Taymiyyah, for instance, makes a significant observation.
+He says that the animal slaughter at Mina is the original rule and all other localities are to follow Makkah in that.
+That is why Eid al-Adha is the greater of the two Eids because it follows the most sacred day of the Muslim calendar (Day of Arafah) and the most sacred act of Ibadah (Hajj) culminating in the universal Muslim gathering..
+It is called the Day of al-Nahr (Sacrifice) and the Day of Great Hajj (Yawm al-Hajj al-Akbar) because this Eid is connected with the sacred timings of Hajj and with the sacred place (Arafah).
+The famous Hanbali Jurist Hafiz Ibn Rajab explains that Eid al-Adha prayer should be performed within the timeframe of the movement of Hujjaj from Muzdalifah to Mina.
+Imam Ahmad bin Hanbal maintained that Eid al-Adha prayer should be offered within the time period when the Hujjaj moved from Muzdalifah to Mina and threw pebbles.
+Imam Ahmad clearly stated that the ordinary Muslim’s Eid prayer had to follow the Hujjaj movement and actions.

-Though there are dissenting opinions, the above Fiqhi sources are presented to substantiate that many jurists maintain that Eid al-Adha rituals such as Eid prayer, act of animal sacrifice and even Takbeerat al-Tashreeq are directly connected with and are performed in subordination to the acts of Hujjaj.
-Therefore, it is wrong to argue that Eid al-Adha is an absolutely independent Islamic institution, totally detached from Hajj.
-This is far from truth.
-The juristic and historical evidence proves the opposite.
-It indicates that Eid al-Adha was and is always attached to the institution of Hajj.
-It is celebrated precisely to imitate and commemorate the acts of Hajj.
-Unlike Eid al Fitr, Eid al-Adha is as much connected with the sacred places as with the sacred timings.
+Though there are other dissenting opinions, the above sources are presented to make the point that many jurists held the opinion that Eid al-Adha rituals such as the Eid prayer, act of sacrificing animals and even Takbeerat al-Tashreeq are in subordination to the acts of Hujjaj.
+Therefore, it is not correct to say that Eid al-Adha is an absolutely independent Islamic institution, totally detached from Hajj.
+Juristic and historical evidence indicate to the contrary and shows that Eid al-Adha was always attached to the institution of Hajj.
+It is precisely celebrated to imitate and remind oneself some of the acts of Hajj.
+Eid al-Adha is as much connected with the sacred places as with the sacred timings.

 Therefore, Eid al-Adha is not disconnected from Wuquf of Arafah and Hajj as some of the contemporary scholars contend.
-Hajj and Eid al-Adha are mutually intertwined.
+Hajj and Eid al-Adha are mutually connected.
 The two Eids were not prescribed by the Prophet (PBUH) out of the blue.
-They were directly connected with completion of the acts of Ramadan and Hajj.
-The Prophet (PBUH) linked start of the new month with actual moon sighting as it was the only authentic method available at that time to confirm the month.
-He did not depend upon news of sighting from Makkah for the first 8 years of Hijrah as the Ka’abah was occupied by the Polytheists and they were not careful about the Hajj dates.
-In fact, they arbitrarily changed Hajj dates to suit their political and economic interests.
+They were intertwined with completion of the month of Ramadan and Hajj.
+The Prophet (PBUH) linked start of the new month with actual moon sighting as it was the only authentic source available at that time to confirm the month.
+He did not depend upon news of sighting from Makkah for the first 8 years of Hijrah as the Ka’abah was occupied by the Polytheists and they were not very careful about the Hajj dates.
+In reality they arbitrarily changed Hajj dates to suit their political and economic interests.
 Following their lead would have meant nothing to the Prophet (PBUH).
-Likewise, the Shari’ah did not require Muslims of later generations to explore exact dates of Hajj and Arafah to avoid unnecessary hardship to the Ummah.
+Likewise, the Shari’ah did not require Muslims to explore the exact date of Hajj and Arafah to avoid causing hardship to the Ummah.
 However, it is clear that wherever Muslims could figure out the real Day of Wuquf, they had preferred to fast on that day and celebrated their Eid and sacrificed their animals on the following day.
 The reason is that the increased reward for fasting the Day of Arafah has more to do with the global gathering of Muslims and performance of Hajj rather than the day of Eid or Eid prayer itself.
-The global Muslim community in reality follows the assembly of the righteous at Arafah by their local Eid gatherings.
+The Muslims in reality follow the Hajj gathering at Arafah by their local Eid gatherings.